The Work Continues!

 Nick from The Verdin Company, shown here with Erin and Chris McCune.

 We stopped ringing our bell 1,200 lb. bell four years ago out of safety concerns when we learned that repairs were needed.
-The bell itself is in good condition; however, the bell is loose in the yoke, most likely due to a worn or corroded head bolt.
-This is an imminent risk, as there is a potential for the bolt to snap, causing the bell to drop.
+The bell itself was in good condition; however, the bell was loose in the yoke, most likely due to a worn or corroded head bolt.
+This was an imminent risk, as there was a potential for the bolt to snap, causing the bell to drop.

-Work began June 26, 2024 to replace the bolt and the A-frame stand, including new sealed bearings that will allow for smoother swinging of the bell, along with a new headpiece/clapper/spring assembly.
-The work is being performed by The Verdin Company of Cincinnati, world-renowned manufacturer and repairer of cast bronze bells.
+Work was completed in June, 2024 to replace the bolt and the A-frame stand, including new sealed bearings that allowed for smoother swinging of the bell, along with a new headpiece/clapper/spring assembly.
+The work was performed by The Verdin Company of Cincinnati, world-renowned manufacturer and repairer of cast bronze bells.

 Our 1,200 lb. bronze bell was cast in 1876 by the Meneely & Kimberly Bell Foundry in Troy, New York.
 Installed in our belfry on December 23, 1955, it was first rung on Christmas Day and replaced the original bell, which had cracked in 1918 when rung to celebrate the end of WWI.